-We at CFFN are working towards promoting critical thinking and enhancing scholarly exchanges between Nepal and any interested parties from Canada and abroad, and incubating research and development with an objective of improving rural education and livelihood.
+Canada Foundation for Nepal (CFFN) is an Ottawa-based not-for-profit organization dedicated to promoting North-South cooperation for sustainable development in Nepal.
+We at CFFN are working towards promoting critical thinking and enhancing scholarly exchanges between Nepal and any interested parties from Canada and abroad with an objective of improving rural education and livelihood.
 We strive to provide individuals of all ages, talents and abilities the opportunities to contribute in worthy endeavors that benefit Nepal, Canada, and the global community.
 Our programs stem from awareness towards the needs of individuals, families, nations, and the world as a whole.
+We channel our endeavors towards incubating research ideas on solutions to issues of education and wellbeing in Nepal and promoting cooperation between the people of Canada and Nepal.
 We invite you to be part of the Foundation and get involved in its activities.

 We encourage you to send suggestions, innovative ideas and research articles.
 You can reach us at info [at] cffn [dot] ca, or for other contact info click here.
 To learn more about our main initiatives, please explore this site.